- Year Round

-The JFI Filmmaker Residency program is an affiliate of the Ninth Street Independent Film Center's Media Arts Incubator Program which offers access to workspace, knowledge sharing, outreach opportunities, networking events, meeting and exhibition space on an annual basis.
-A home for media arts for over a decade, the Ninth Street Independent Film Center nurtures groundbreaking independent media projects through the support of its principal partners: the Jewish Film Institute, Frameline, the San Francisco Green Film Festival and the Center for Asian American Media.
+The JFI Filmmaker Residency program is an independent program of the Jewish Film Institute located at the Ninth Street Independent Film Center, which offers access to workspace, knowledge sharing, outreach opportunities, networking events, meeting and exhibition space on an annual basis.

 Past filmmakers participants have expressed that the program has elevated their status in the film community, lead to additional in-house and outside recognition and resources, aided in securing funding, and provided valuable peer-to-peer interaction.

 Each residency is awarded on an annual (12 month) basis.
 Each resident filmmaker is provided with 100 sq. ft of individual workspace, access to all shared spaces and 5 hours of free meeting or exhibition per month in the well-appointed Ninth Street screening room (particularly of value to filmmakers, in production and post-production).